Getting A Divorce In Tennessee

 40 Years Of Family Law Experience On Your Side

-Our office is led by Memphis divorce lawyer Charles Rich, who has handled divorces for Memphis-area residents for more than 40 years.
-Mr. Rich personally represents each of our clients, managing their divorces from beginning to end, including a divorce trial if one is necessary.
+Our office was started by Memphis divorce lawyer Charles Rich, who has handled divorces for Memphis-area residents for more than 40 years.
+Our lawyers personally represent each of our clients, managing their divorces from beginning to end, including a divorce trial if one is necessary.
 During the course of his practice, Mr. Rich has handled more than 100 full divorce trials with successful results for his clients.

 How Long Does It Take To Get A Divorce In Tennessee?